What to know about the two waves of deadly explosions that hit Lebanon and Syria

 “How can the party initiating the explosive be sure that a target’s child, for example, is not playing with the pager at the time it functions?” he said.

-Associated Press journalists Johnson Lai in Taipei and Bassem Mroue in Beirut contributed to this report.
+Associated Press journalists Johnson Lai in Taipei, Bassem Mroue in Beirut and Matt O'Brien in Providence, Rhode Island contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.